ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 Each instance of Floorplan requires its own configuration.

+The configuration can be stored in a separate file (i.e. `home.yaml`) or it can be embedded directly within the configuration of a Lovelace card or HA custom panel.

 The following example shows the minimum configuration required for Floorplan to work.

 ```